How a 3 Day Fast Resets the Immune System

 3 Day Fast Resets the Immune System

-According to an exciting new research study recently published in the Cell: Stem Cell research journal, prolonged fasting lasting from 48 to 120 hours can benefit your immune system and activate pathways that enhance resistance to toxins and stress.
+According to an exciting 2019 study recently published in the Cell: Stem Cell research journal, prolonged fasting lasting from 48 to 120 hours can benefit your immune system and activate pathways that enhance resistance to toxins and stress.
 Mice and phase 1 human trials on chemotherapy patients both suggest that a period of fasting may significantly lower white blood cell count.

 Fasting may help to activate regeneration and signal pathways to hematopoietic stem cells that allow the generation of blood and a healthy immune system.
 During fasting, your body tries to save energy.
 In order to do that it ends up recycling old and damaged immune cells allowing room for new ones.